Last Updated on October 8, 2022 by Editorial Team

 Preschoolers are an inquisitive lot.
-They have questions for all things happening around.
+They have questions about all things happening around them.
 Only reading out the books cannot satisfy them.
 In fact, books may not complement the learning pace of all children.
-The more engaging the teaching instructions or projects are, the brighter are the chances of better activity levels in kids.
+The more engaging the teaching instructions or projects are the brighter the chances of better activity levels in kids.

 - Role of sensory activities in teaching preschoolers